curateteaching/digitalpedagogy/keywords/!template.md

 We have begun a list of FAQ in a ReadMe file (https://github.com/curateteaching/digitalpedagogy/blob/master/README.md) in addition to a description of the project (https://github.com/curateteaching/digitalpedagogy/blob/master/description.md) and all other keywords (https://github.com/curateteaching/digitalpedagogy/blob/master/listOfKeywords.md).

 Feel free to push these artifacts to a server for remote access, and then send us the URL.
 Or you can create your own GitHub repo for this work.
 In your Markdown file, you can just include file names (e.g., keyword screenshot1.png) for our reference, with the annotations and other information following them.
-Ultimately, all of your artifacts will be intergrated in this repository (curateteaching/digitalpedagogy).
+Ultimately, all of your artifacts will be integrated in this repository (curateteaching/digitalpedagogy).

 Once we receive your entry, we will review and edit it (where necessary), return the proof to you (for approval/revision), and then forward the approved proof to the MLA.
 Later, the keyword and the entire *Digital Pedagogy in the Humanities* collection will be made available online (open access) for open review.
 That said, please let us know if you have any questions or concerns about the open review process, or about rendering your work discoverable online.
 In the interests of transparency, I should note that we are still fleshing out the particulars of this review process with the MLA, and we want to keep our curators' needs and interests in mind as we do so.